8 natural cleaning solutions for your home.

 Few people wake up on cleaning day looking forward to the chores ahead.
 However, if you have allergies or health conditions that chemicals aggravate, you may dread your tasks.

-Instead of suffering stuffy noses and headaches, why not make homemade cleaners free of industrial nastiness?
+Instead of suffering stuffy noses and headaches, why not use eco-friendly all-purpose cleaner or make homemade cleaners free of industrial nastiness?
 The following eight natural cleaning solutions for your home can help you breathe more comfortably while keeping your pets and kids safer.

 Gather the basic supplies